Oak frame extensions come in a variety of styles, but always deliver on bringing the warmth and character of this natural material to your home.

 Another huge draw is the texture and character oak brings to a new extension.

-Oak frame extensions can be quick to build.
-(Unlike on-site methods of construction like masonry, the majority of the oak frame structure is prefabricated off-site).
+Oak frame extensions can be quick to build as, unlike on-site methods of construction like masonry, the majority of the oak frame structure is prefabricated off-site.

-Oak frame provides the opportunity to create architectural features, such as vaulted ceilings and glazed gable ends, with relative ease.
+Oak frame construction also provides the opportunity to create architectural features, such as vaulted ceilings and glazed gable ends, with relative ease.

 Designing an Oak Frame Extension